 The Bible tells us that Jesus Christ is "the first begotten of the dead" (Revelation 1:5) and "the firstborn from the dead" (Colossians 1:18)

 There is NO Greek text that reads like the paraphrases found in many modern versions like the NIV, NET, Holman, JW version or the Catholic New Jerusalem.
 All the texts here read the same. - υιος μου ει συ εγω σημερον γεγεννηκα σε = "you are my son, today I have begotten you.
 There is no word for "become" nor "your" and much less is there any word here for "father".
 Other than these "minor details" it is a fine translation ;-)

 Notice the utter silliness of a man like Dan Wallace, a professor of Greek at Dallas Theological Seminary and the main editor of the online NET version.
 His NET version reads this way in Acts 13:33.
-Then notice his ridiculous footnote. “that this promise God has fulfilled to us, their children, by raising Jesus, as also it is written in the second psalm, ‘You are my Son; today I HAVE FATHERED YOU.”
+Then notice his ridiculous footnote. "that this promise God has fulfilled to us, their children, by raising Jesus, as also it is written in the second psalm, "You are my Son; today I HAVE FATHERED YOU."

-Footnote: Grk “I have begotten you.”
-The traditional translation for γεγέννηκα (gegennhka, “begotten”) is misleading to the modern English reader because it is no longer in common use.
-Today one speaks of “fathering” a child in much the same way speakers of English formerly spoke of “begetting a child.”
+Footnote: Grk "I have begotten you."
+The traditional translation for (gegennhka, begotten) is misleading to the modern English reader because it is no longer in common use.
+Today one speaks of "fathering" a child in much the same way speakers of English formerly spoke of "begetting a child."
 [End of Wallace's footnote]

-Dan Wallace has completely missed the point of the verse and ends up teaching heresy.
+Dan Wallace has completely missed the whole point of the verse and ends up teaching heresy.
 Then he tells us that "begotten" is misleading and no longer in common use.
 Maybe our esteemed scholar should explain this to the translators of the RSV, NRSV 1989, Amplified Bible 1987, ESV 2011, NASB 1995, NKJV 1982, Pickering N.T.
 2005, New European Version 2010, Mounce N.T.
 2011, Hebraic Roots Bible 2012, the Interlinear Hebrew-Greek Scriptures 2012 (Mebust), and the Biblos Interlinear 2013, The English Majority Text N.T.
 2013, all of which still say "Today I have BEGOTTEN you."

 Yet Doktor Dan's own NET version says in Proverbs 23:22 "Listen to your father who BEGOT you, and do not despise your mother when she is old."